mansoure-jahanian/mansoure-jahanian/README.md

 ### Hello! 👋🏻

-I’m currently a research intern at Vector Institute for AI, and I'm passionate about applying machine learning techniques to tackle real-world challenges.
+I am a dedicated individual with a passion for AI.
+My main focus is using machine learning and data analysis techniques to tackle real-world challenges.

 Over my journey in the field of AI, I have developed strong analytical, problem-solving, and project-management skills and I have gained proficiency in machine learning algorithms and Python programming.